areejayy23/SeamlessM4TModel/README.md

-# Speech to Speech Translator Using SeamlessM4T Model
+# Translator Using SeamlessM4T Model

 Since the model is too big to upload on GitHub, therefore follow the below steps to run the project.